neonira/neonira.github.io/_posts/2018-06-06-CollatzSequence.md

 So, the numbers <cite class='kw'>39</cite>, and <cite class='kw'>79</cite> will exit the cluster in <cite class='step'>6</cite> steps.

 #### Conclusion of computation analysis
-I have shown that whatever the number ending by digit <span class='digit digit9'></span>, we can predict the number of steps before exiting the cluster and reaching systematically a number ending by digit <span class='digit digit4'></span>.
+I have shown that whatever the number ending by digit 9 we can predict the number of steps before exiting the cluster and reaching systematically a number ending by digit 4.
 Here is a summary table

 <table>
 <thead>